- How are gastrointestinal stromal tumors treated?

 Most side effects go away a short while after treatment ends, although fatigue and skin changes may take longer to resolve.
 Talk with your doctor about the possible side effects and the ways to reduce or relieve them.

-More information on radiation therapy can be found in the Radiation section of our website, or in our document Understanding Radiation Therapy: A Guide for Patients and Families
+More information on radiation therapy can be found in the Radiation section of our website, or in Understanding Radiation Therapy: A Guide for Patients and Families.

 Last Medical Review: 04/04/2014